Hochschild homology and the derived de Rham complex revisited: Gradings and filtrations

 where $\Sym : \cat{C} \to \CAlg(\cat{C})$ denotes the left adjoint to the forgetful functor (the composite equivalence is indeed induced by $\beta$).

 Statement \cref{gf--kd--mod--adjoint} follows from applying (the dual form of) \cite[Corollary 4.7.3.16]{lurie--algebra} to the following commutative diagram of $\infty$-categories:

-For statement \cref{gf--kd--mod--local}, observe that $F$ vanishes on $\unit$-acyclic objects, as $U$ is conservative.
-It follows immediately that the essential image of $G$ is contained in the Bousfield localization $\Mod_A(\cat{C})_\unit$ of $\Mod_A(\cat{C})$ at $\unit$, and that $F$ factors through the localization.
-The resulting adjunction $\Mod_A(\cat{C})_\unit \fromto \cLMod_{\Bar(A)}(\cat{C})$ is an equivalence, since the right adjoint remains fully faithful and now by construction the left adjoint is conservative. \end{proof}
+For statement \cref{gf--kd--mod--local}, observe that $F$ vanishes on $\unit$-acyclic objects, as $U$ is conservative, and hence factors through the Bousfield localization $\Mod_A(\cat{C})_\unit$ of $\Mod_A(\cat{C})$ at $\unit$.
+It follows formally that the essential image of the right adjoint $G$ is contained in $\Mod_A(\cat{C})_\unit$, and that there is an induced adjunction $\Mod_A(\cat{C})_\unit \fromto \cLMod_{\Bar(A)}(\cat{C})$.
+This adjunction is an equivalence, since the right adjoint remains fully faithful and now by construction the left adjoint is conservative. \end{proof}

 \begin{remark}[Naturality] In the situation of \cref{gf--kd--mod}, suppose given another augmented commutative algebra $B$, whose augmentation exhibits $\unit$ as a dualizable $B$-module, so that we also obtain a symmetric monoidal functor $F' : \Mod_B(\cat{C}) \to \cLMod_{\Bar(B)}(\cat{C})$.
 It follows from the proof of \cref{gf--kd--mod} that, for any map of augmented commutative algebras $\phi : A \to B$, the diagram of symmetric monoidal $\infty$-categories